opentelekomcloud-infra/customer-service-monitoring/README.md

 ### Build

-Existing scenario infrastructure build can be triggered using `scenarios/build.sh`
+Existing scenario infrastructure build can be triggered using `ansible-playbook playbooks/scenario*_setup.yml`

 **!NB** Terraform is using OBS for storing remote state Following variables have to be set: `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`